Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 What will the 11am service be like?

-It will be a said service with scripture readings, a sermon, prayers, the Peace, and music for reflection.
-It should last for about an hour, and follows much of the structure and the flow of what worshippers would have been used to at St James’s before lockdown.
+It will be a said service with scripture readings, a sermon, prayers, the Peace, music for reflection and, from 1 November 2020, Holy Communion (see above).
+It should last for about 80 minutes, and follows much of the structure and the flow of what worshippers would have been used to at St James’s before lockdown.

-If you would prefer a service with Communion and hymns, you are welcome to join in with interactive and live-streamed online worship at 9am.
+If you would prefer a service with hymn-singing, you are welcome to join in with interactive and live-streamed online worship at 9am.

 Is the toilet closed?